We are a small independant publisher based in Glasgow, Scotland.

 Our mission is to introduce new, talented writers to the publishing world.
 We embrace the new technology but still wholeheartedly support traditional publishing.

 We publish crime and contemporary fiction, & narrative nonfiction in paperback, eBook, mobile phone and other digital platforms.

 Gallowgate Press is proud to announce our latest title for 2020/21:

 KEY WEST Rogue Diaries by Will Soto

-In eBook on Amazon and coming soon in paperback.
+In eBook on Amazon and also in paperback.